Best kitten food of 2025: Our 6 top picks to help your young feline thrive

 How to choose the best kitten food

-Hasler says, when choosing the best kitten food, there are several things you need to think about.
+When it comes to choosing the best kitten food, Dr. Hasler says there a few things you need to consider.

-When it comes to intolerances and allergies, it’s actually fish, chicken beef and dairy products that are the most common in felines.
-So while you should expect to see a little bit of a digestive reaction to any new food, if it goes on too long you may want to investigate further.
+When it comes to intolerances and allergies, it’s actually fish, chicken bee,f and dairy products that are the most common in felines.
+So, while you should expect to see a little bit of a digestive reaction to any new food, if it goes on too long you may want to investigate further.

-Lastly, the best kitten foods will recommend a transition period when switching.
+Lastly, the best kitten foods will recommend a transition period when changing cat food.
 This will avoid most cases of digestive distress which, if prolonged, can be dangerous to kittens.
 Take a week, and slowly introduce the new food alongside the old to allow their systems to get used to it.
 Of course, if your kitten seems to be experiencing problems, or you’re worried that they may have a food sensitivity or other health problem, consult your vet.

 What nutrients are important for kittens?

 According to Woodnutt, feeding a complete diet that has been balanced for growth is essential for kittens.
 While they need all the same nutrients as an older cat, they need them in different proportions.
+So, if you're struggling to decide between kitten food vs cat food, you know what to do now!

 “They need high protein and calories in order to get enough nutrients to grow, as their little stomachs can’t take large volumes of food.
 They also need the proper calcium-to-phosphorus ratio for healthy bone growth”, Woodnutt explains, “As with all cats, bioavailable taurine is also essential, as, without it, kittens can quickly get heart failure.”